Graco Develops Electric Variab - GuruFocus.com

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20230615862687/en/

-the Electric Variable Ratio Metering System.
-Now available for customization, the EVR™ allows manufacturers to change ratios as they mix, meter and dispense two component (2K) material – all with the same equipment.
+Now available for customization, the Graco Electric Variable Ratio Metering (EVR™) system allows manufacturers to change ratios as they mix, meter and dispense two component (2K) material – all with the same equipment.
 To learn more about the Electric Variable Ratio System, visit graco.com/EVR.
 (Photo: Business Wire)

 “For many industrial manufacturers, honing certain material compositions means putting production on hold to swap out hardware or pumps,” said Robert Delgado, global strategist and product manager for eMobility in Graco’s Industrial Division.
 “This is especially problematic for electric vehicle (EV) battery assembly and other applications, with constantly changing process requirements and technical specifications.”